A couple poses at their floral alter during their elopement on Cannon Beach, Oregon

 • I shoot for redundancy which basically means that your images are recorded in the RAW format two times on two separate SD and CF Express cards simultaneously.
 I also shoot with two cameras at weddings and elopements, so if one camera completely fails and both cards corrupt (which is super rare!), there will be images on the other camera’s two cards.
 This approach also helps me get a variety of shots because I’ll keep different lenses on each camera.

-Once home, I back up your photos multiple times (2 hard drives) and keep the SD and CF Express cards in a hard case in a climate-controlled and secure environment until the galleries are delivered to you.
-I also keep your final images on a hard drive until 1 year after the date of your event in case anything happens.
+I back up your photos multiple times (2 hard drives) and keep the SD and CF Express cards in a hard case in a climate-controlled and secure environment until the galleries are delivered to you.
+I also keep your final images on a hard drive until at least 1 year after the date of your event in case anything happens with your photos that you’ve saved.

 Any other questions?
 Reach out and we can chat through them!